-Cook Islands holidays offer a truly laid back environment with some of the best beaches in the South Pacific, pleasant year-round climate seldom dipping beneath 24°C and a fantastic selection of beach accommodation on Rarotonga Island and around Aitutaki Lagoon.
-With only 100,000 tourists arriving each year, mostly for a relaxing holiday, this tiny South Pacific island nation offers a truly laid-back holiday atmosphere and is the second most popular tourist destination in the South Pacific to visit after Fiji.
+Holidays in the Cook Islands offer a truly laid-back tropical ambience with some of the best beaches in the South Pacific, an enviable year-round climate seldom dipping beneath 20°C and a fantastic selection of beach accommodation on Rarotonga Island and around Aitutaki Lagoon.
+With just 170,000 visitors arriving each year, mostly for a relaxing holiday, this tiny South Pacific island nation is one of the top destinations for New Zealand holidaymakers, especially in winter (May-Oct).

 Find out about all the islands, what's unique, what to do, how to get around and where to stay.

 Holidays for loved-up couples, with your kids or just looking to unwind by the ocean with a book.

 Things to do on the water or on the land as well as sightseeing, shopping and night-life